In the heart of the action, you will provide the indirect fire support for the NZ Army as part of a team operating the 105mm light gun.

 (6 Weeks) Location: Linton Military Camp

-Once you have gained experience with our specialist Weapons and in the Battery Command Post you may be selected to complete this course.
-This will teach you all the skills you need as a targeter in a Joint Fires Team within an Offensive Support Battery.
-You’ll train to operate independently in a forward position on the battlefield, providing intelligence and calling in fire missions when required.
+On this course you will learn to operate independently in a forward position on the battlefield, providing intelligence and calling in fire missions when required.
 On completion of this course you will be able to:

 - Support fire missions